27 BC

 Paul returns to Jerusalem, where he is arrested and imprisoned at Caesarea Maritima.

-He appears before Festus and appeals to Caesar and voyages to Rome across the Mediterranean.
+He appears before Festus, appeals to Caesar, and travels to Rome.

-While under house arrest in Rome, Paul writes letters to Philippians, Ephesians, Colossians, and Philemon.
+Under house arrest, Paul writes letters to Philippi, Ephesus, Colossae, and Philemon.

 Paul is released and possibly visits Spain; he writes letters to Timothy and Titus.